 So how much will it cost to hire a consultant to take the weight of all this air permitting business off your shoulders?
 Well… it depends!
 Again, there are a lot of factors (including the ones we just covered!) that will impact the cost you’ll pay for a consultant’s help.

-Here at RMA, we generally charge between $1,500 and $45,000 to help cannabis operations with their air permit(s), again depending on numerous factors.
+Here at RMA, we generally charge between $1,500 and $45,000 to help cannabis, marijuana, hemp, and CBD operations with their air permit(s), again depending on numerous factors.

 Again, if you need long-term help, such as inspections, help with renewals, testing, etc., and need to hire an outside expert, you can expect to spend a few hundred to several thousand dollars every year, all depending on what you need help with.